-The University will seek to avoid the need for compulsory redundancies where possible.
-Where the University considers that a reduction in staffing numbers may be necessary, the relevant Senior Manager will notify the HR Director or nominee as soon as reasonably practicable.
-Upon receiving such notification the HR Director or nominee may initiate informal and confidential consultation with the appropriate
+23.3.1 The University will seek to avoid the need for compulsory redundancies where possible.
+Where the University considers that a reduction in staffing numbers may be necessary, the relevant Senior Manager will notify the Director of People and Culture or nominee as soon as reasonable practicable.
+Upon receiving such notification the Director of People and Culture or nominee may initiate informal and confidential consultation with the appropriate Trade Union representative(s).

-Trade

-Union

-Representative(s).
 Such informal consultation may continue during the Management Report stage in 23.4.